edkiernan/edkiernan/README.md

-- 📫 You can reach me on my socials!
+📫 You can reach me on my socials!
-    twitter: @eddiekiernanIII
+    -twitter: @eddiekiernanIII
-    linkedin: Edward Kiernan III
+    -linkedin: Edward Kiernan III